Riparian Areas Assessment & Restoration Project 2017-2019

-Riparian areas occur at the transition between land, and streams and lakes.
-A healthy riparian area provides many biological and social ecosystem services not limited to: improving water quality;floodwater conveyance and storage;, bank and shoreline stabilization; recreational opportunity; and provision of habitat for unique plants, fish, birds and other animals.
+Riparian areas occur at the transition between land and water bodies (i.e. streams and lakes).
+A healthy riparian area provides many biological and social ecosystem services not limited to: improving water quality, floodwater conveyance and storage, bank and shoreline stabilization, recreational opportunity, and provision of habitat for unique plants, fish, birds and other animals.
 These services are an important part of the overall function of a watershed.

-Citizens and watershed stakeholders recognize that conservation and restoration of riparian areas in Alberta is needed for a sustainably functional watershed.
+Citizens and watershed stakeholders recognize that conservation and restoration of riparian areas in Alberta is needed for a sustainable, functional watershed.

-The South East Alberta Watershed Alliance (SEAWA) has received grants under the Watershed Resiliency and Restoration Program (WRRP) to restore and protect riparian areas in the Seven Persons Creek watershed for the period of 2017-2019.
-Projects under this grant are collectively called the ‘Riparian Areas Assessment and Resotarion Project’
+The South East Alberta Watershed Alliance (SEAWA) has received grants under the Watershed Resiliency and Restoration Program (WRRP) to restore and protect riparian areas within the SEAWA watershed (SEAWA Watershed Map) for the period of 2017-2019.
+These areas include lands adjacent to:

-The components of the riparian areas assessment and restoration project are: (1) assessment of riparian conditions (Good, Fair, or Poor) in the whole Seven Persons Creek waterhsed using remote sensing techniques provided by a hired consultant; (2) restoration of 10 km total of degraded riparian areas through partnerships on cost-share basis with land owners and land managers; and (3) education of the SEAWA watershed community about the importance of healthy riparian areas, to foster stewardship.
+The components of the Riparian Areas Assessment and Restoration Project are: (1) assessment of riparian conditions (Good, Fair, or Poor) in the whole Seven Persons Creek watershed using remote sensing techniques provided by a hired consultant; (2) restoration of 10 km total of degraded riparian areas through partnerships on cost-share basis with land owners and land managers; and (3) education of the SEAWA watershed community about the importance of healthy riparian areas, to foster stewardship.

-The riparian areas and restoration project will implement Strategy 4.5 of the South Saskatchewan Regional Plan (2014-2024), “Continue to increase knowledge and improve management of riparian lands within the region.”
+The Riparian Areas Assessment and Restoration Project will implement Strategy 4.5 of the South Saskatchewan Regional Plan (2014-2024), “Continue to increase knowledge and improve management of riparian lands within the region.”
 This strategy falls under SEAWA’s Education and Outreach, and Environmental Stewardship program areas.

-Landowners within the Seven Persons Creek watershed are invited to propose projects to be funded by the Seven Persons Creek Watershed Assesssment and Restoration Project.
+Landowners within the SEAWA watershed are invited to propose projects to be funded by the Riparian Areas Assessment and Restoration Project.